 Recent engagements with the Grand Rapids Symphony, Knoxville Symphony, the Missoula Symphony, the National Symphony of Ecuador, the Orquesta Sinfonica de Loja, the State Symphony of Medelin in Venezuela, the Thuringer Symphoniker of Germany, the Orchestre Bell’Arte of Paris, and the Kiev Kamerata of Ukraine have garnered international praise for his unparalleled technique and powerful vocal quality.

-During the 2020-2021 season, Brett Deubner will perform with the Bismarck Symphony, the Michigan Philharmonic, the Rigdewood Symphony, Arkansas Philharmonic, the Boston Civic Orchestra, Olympia Philharmonic, Punta Gorda Symphony, and the Orlando Contemporary Chamber Orchestra.
+During the 2020-2021 season, Deubner will perform with the Bismarck Symphony, the Michigan Philharmonic, the Ridgewood Symphony, Arkansas Philharmonic, the Boston Civic Orchestra, Olympia Philharmonic, Punta Gorda Symphony, and the Orlando Contemporary Chamber Orchestra.